Social contract (Malaysia): Present debate

-In 2005, the social contract was brought up by Lim Keng Yaik of the Gerakan party in Barisan Nasional.
+In 2005, the social contract was brought up by Lim Keng Yaik of the Gerakan party in the Barisan Nasional.
 Lim, a Minister in the government, asked for a re-examination of the social contract so that a "Bangsa Malaysia" (literally Malay for a Malaysian race or Malaysian nation) could be achieved.
 Lim was severely criticised by many Malay politicians, including Khairy Jamaluddin who is Prime Minister Abdullah Ahmad Badawi's son-in-law and Deputy Chairman of the UMNO Youth wing, and Ahmad Shabery Cheek, a prominent Malay Member of Parliament from the state of Terengganu.
 The Malay press (most of which is owned by UMNO) also ran articles condemning the questioning of the social contract.
 Lim was adamant, asking in an interview "How do you expect non-Malays to pour their hearts and souls into the country, and to one day die for it if you keep harping on this?
 Flag-waving and singing the Negaraku (the national anthem) are rituals, while true love for the nation lies in the heart."

 A year earlier, Abdullah had given a speech where he mentioned the most "significant aspect" of the social contract as "the agreement by the indigenous peoples to grant citizenship to the immigrant Chinese and Indians".
 However, Abdullah went on to state that "the character of the nation" changed to "one that Chinese and Indian citizens could also call their own".
 However, the speech went largely unremarked.

 In the end, Lim stated that the Malay press had blown his comments out of proportion and misquoted him.
 The issue ended with UMNO Youth chief and Education Minister Hishamuddin Hussein warning people not to "bring up the issue again as it has been agreed upon, appreciated, understood and endorsed by the Constitution."

-Earlier that year, Hishamuddin had brandished the keris (traditional Malay dagger) at the UMNO Annual General Meeting, warning non-Malays not to threaten "Malay rights" and to question the social contract.
+Earlier that year, Hishamuddin had brandished the keris (a traditional Malay dagger) at the UMNO Annual General Meeting, warning non-Malays not to threaten "Malay rights" and to question the social contract.
 This was applauded by the UMNO delegates, but widely ridiculed in the Malaysian blogosphere.

 Other politicians, mostly from opposition parties, have also criticised the NEP and its provisions, but refrained from directly criticising the social contract or Article 153 of the Constitution.
 Former Deputy Prime Minister Anwar Ibrahim of the Parti Keadilan Rakyat (PKR) promised he would roll back the NEP if he ever gained power, and many from the Democratic Action Party (DAP) have also spoken out against the NEP.
 They criticised the NEP as benefiting only a small portion of Malays, mostly well-connected and urban, while ignoring the rural and poor Malays, and noted that the NEP's avowed goal was to give the Malays a 30% share in the country's economic equity, regardless of whether only a few or many Malays held this share.
-The DAP has been particular in arguing it does not question Article 153 or the social contract, but merely seeks to abolish inequitable policies such as the NEP.
+The DAP has been particular in arguing that it does not question Article 153 or the social contract, but merely seeks to abolish inequitable policies such as the NEP.